-When you use the Windows 10 configuration item type, you select the settings you want from a predefined list.
+When you use the Windows 10 configuration item type, select settings from a predefined list.

 What is a configuration item?

-A configuration item can be thought of as a container that stores the following information (the information you configure will depend on the configuration item type.
+A configuration item is a container that stores specific information.
+The information you configure depends on the configuration item type.
 Configuration items can include the following information:

-Detection method information (for Windows configuration items that contain application settings only) - Lets you detect whether an application is installed by detecting the Windows installer file for the application, or by using a custom script.
+Detection method information is only for Windows configuration items that contain application settings.
+It detects whether an application is installed.
+This detection uses the Windows installer file for the application, or by using a custom script.

-Settings - Settings represent the business or technical conditions that are used to assess compliance on client devices.
-You can configure a new setting or browse to an existing setting on a reference computer.
+Settings represent the business or technical conditions to assess compliance on client devices.
+Configure a new setting or browse to an existing setting on a reference computer.

-Compliance rules - Compliance rules specify the conditions that define the compliance of a configuration item setting.
-Before a setting can be evaluated for compliance, it must have at least one compliance rule.
-Some settings let you remediate values that are found to be noncompliant.
-You can create new rules or browse to an existing setting in any configuration item to select rules in it.
+Compliance rules specify the conditions that define the compliance of a configuration item setting.
+Before the client evaluates a setting for compliance, it must have at least one compliance rule.
+Some settings remediate noncompliant values.
+Create new rules, or browse to an existing setting in any configuration item and select rules in it.

-Supported platforms - These are the device platforms you define on which the configuration item will be evaluated for compliance.
-If you deploy a configuration item to a device that is not in the supported platforms list, it will not be evaluated for compliance.
+Supported platforms are the device platforms you define on which the client evaluates compliance of the configuration items.
+If you deploy a configuration item to a device that is not in the supported platforms list, it does not evaluate compliance.

 What is a configuration baseline?

 Client devices evaluate their compliance against each deployed configuration baseline and immediately report the results to the site by using state messages and status messages.
-If a client device is currently not connected to the network, but has downloaded the configuration items that are referenced in a deployed configuration baseline, the configuration baseline is evaluated for compliance.
-The compliance information is sent on reconnection.
+If a device is currently disconnected from the network, but downloaded the configuration baseline, it still evaluates compliance of the configuration items.
+It sends the compliance information when it reconnects.

 User data and profiles configuration items

-For details, see Create user data and profiles configuration items.
+For more information, see Create user data and profiles configuration items.

 Remote connection profiles

-Remote connection profiles provide a set of tools and resources to help you create, deploy, and monitor remote connection settings to devices in your organization.
-By deploying these settings, you minimize the effort that end users require to connect to their computers on the corporate network.
+Remote connection profiles provide a set of tools and resources to help you create, deploy, and monitor remote connection settings.
+By deploying these settings to devices, you minimize the effort that end users require to connect their computers to the corporate network.

 Windows edition upgrade

-The Edition Upgrade Policy lets you automatically upgrade devices that run certain versions of Windows 10 to a newer edition by supplying a new product key or license file that the device consumes to upgrade.
+The edition upgrade policy automatically upgrades devices that run certain versions of Windows 10 to a newer edition.
+This policy supplies a new product key or license file that the device consumes to upgrade.

-For details, see Upgrade Windows devices with the edition upgrade policy
+For more information, see Upgrade Windows devices with the edition upgrade policy